ernie-image/ernie-image/README.md

 - Distribution Matching Distillation (DMD) — the distillation method ERNIE Image Turbo is based on.
 - GenEval 2 — the follow-up research flagging benchmark drift on GenEval, referenced in the snapshot caveats above.

-**Canonical reference page**
+**Live demo**
-- [ernie-image.org](https://ernie-image.org) — the **official ERNIE Image platform** with the free in-browser demo, the canonical reference page, and the live embed of `baidu/ERNIE-Image-Turbo`.
+- [ernie-image.org](https://ernie-image.org) — the **ERNIE Image platform** with the free in-browser demo and the live embed of `baidu/ERNIE-Image-Turbo`.

 **Last updated:** 2026-04-15
-**Status:** Initial public release tracked · monitoring for model card updates and independent reproductions **Will be updated when:** the official model cards publish additional benchmarks, new quantization variants ship, independent LongTextBench / GenEval / OneIG reproductions are published, or new pipeline features are documented.
+**Status:** Initial public release tracked · monitoring for model card updates and independent reproductions **Will be updated when:** the model cards publish additional benchmarks, new quantization variants ship, independent LongTextBench / GenEval / OneIG reproductions are published, or new pipeline features are documented.

 ---

 <p align="center">
   <em>This is a personal information-collection repository for the ERNIE Image text-to-image model.<br>
-  For the free in-browser demo and canonical reference page, see <a href="https://ernie-image.org">ernie-image.org</a>.</em>
+  For the free in-browser demo, see <a href="https://ernie-image.org">the ERNIE Image platform</a>.</em>
 </p>